-- Fluorescein angiography: Dye is put in your bloodstream through a vein in your arm, and it goes up to your eye.
+Fluorescein angiography: You’ll get a special dye put into your bloodstream through a vein in your arm.
+The dye will travel up to your eye.
 Your doctor then uses a special camera to take pictures of the inside of your eye.
-This can help him find any blockage or leak.
+This can help them find any blockage or leak.

 In rare cases, when these tests don't give a definite answer, your doctor might take some tissue from your eye to get a closer look under a microscope.
 This is called a biopsy.

-A small tumor might not have to be treated right away.
+If your ocular tumor is small or noncancerous, you might not have to get it treated right away.
 Your doctor may just want to check it regularly to see if it grows or causes problems.

-If caught before it spreads outside the eye, most ocular melanomas can be treated successfully.
+If caught before it spreads outside the eye, doctors can successfully treat most ocular melanomas.
 Your treatment may include:

-- Surgery.
-In some cases, your doctor might have to take out part of your eye to remove the tumor.
+Surgery: In some cases, your doctor might have to take out part of your eye to remove the tumor.
 Most tumors in the iris are treated this way.
-If a tumor is big enough, your doctor might have to remove the eye and replace it with a prosthetic eye to provide a normal appearance.
+If a tumor is big enough, your doctor might have to remove your eye and replace it with a prosthetic eye to provide a normal appearance.

 Your doctor probably will recommend you get regular CT scans or MRIs to make sure the cancer hasn't spread.
 A CT scan (computerized tomography) takes X-rays from different angles and puts them together to show a more complete picture.
 An MRI (magnetic resonance imaging) uses powerful magnets and radio waves to make detailed images.

 Your doctor will focus on your liver, since that's where a new tumor is most likely to start.
 If it has, the earlier it's found, the more choices you have for treatment.

 Your treatment may damage your vision, so you also may need to see an eye doctor (ophthalmologist) regularly.